bionicles/tree_plus/README.md

     │   │   )
     │   ├── def update_readme(source_path: Optional = None, sink_path: Optional = None)
     │   └── def main()
-    ├── 📄 engine.py (11,807 tokens, 1,402 lines)
+    ├── 📄 engine.py (11,835 tokens, 1,417 lines)
-    │   ├── TODO (Line 57): MOVE TIMEOUT_SECONDS TO ENV VAR & CLI INPUT
+    │   ├── TODO: MOVE TIMEOUT_SECONDS TO ENV VAR
-    │   ├── NOTE (Line 85): you can customize the color here, and we could make this functional │   ├── TODO (Line 122): clarify subtree types -- make this a DataFrame tbh │   ├── NOTE (Line 388): sometimes we need wider trees (deploy) │   ├── TODO (Line 714): research & decide about globs as paths instead of as filters │   ├── NOTE (Line 750): here we add directly input file_paths to the amortized glob matches │   ├── TODO (Line 848): decide if we apply glob patterns to glob paths (currently NO) │   ├── NOTE (Line 872): switching these eager tallies to lazy properties │   ├── TODO (Line 900): decide between glob and rglob in _from_glob │   ├── TODO (Line 907): decide if we need to re-amortize the globs in the glob seed │   ├── TODO (Line 909): clarify ignore in glob seed context, skipping for now │   ├── TODO (Line 987): re-enable func_timeout for parsing │   ├── NOTE (Line 1193): this is only to satisfy the type checker │   ├── class Category(Enum)
+    │   ├── NOTE: you can customize the color here
+    │   ├── TODO: clarify subtree types
+    │   ├── NOTE: sometimes we need wider trees
+    │   ├── TODO: research
+    │   ├── NOTE: directly add input file_paths to the amortized glob matches │   ├── TODO: decide to apply glob patterns to glob paths │   ├── TODO: decide between glob and rglob in _from_glob │   ├── TODO: decide if we need to re
+    │   ├── TODO: clarify ignore in glob seed context │   ├── NOTE: this is only to satisfy the type checker │   ├── class Category(Enum)
     │   ├── @dataclass
     │   │   class TreePlus